ironmuss/harvest_api/README.md

 # A basic Harvest API using Python
-This is a basic python API script, pluggin into Harvest.
+This is a basic python API script for Harvest.
 This loads time entries and estimates into individual excel files.

 In order for the script to work you will need to:
   - Retrieve a Harvest token